 - They didn’t get your email because you did something spammy.

 - They are busy and/or away from their computer/devices.

-- Were your terse or rude or… not taking a hint?
+- Were you terse or rude or… are you not taking a hint?

-If you take the time to integrate the basics of email etiquette you may be surprised by an increase in and the type of responses you will receive by those you email!
+If you take the time to integrate the basics of email etiquette, you may be surprised by an increase in and the type of responses you will receive from those you email.